 The whole approach is tailored to subsequently adopting an agile approach, and both the development plan and the workshop itself will reflect that, for instance by spending more time on aspects identified as part of a Minimum Viable Product.
 We can also provide options for getting a prototype off the ground, including rapid prototyping by running a /dev/fort for your new project.

-James Aylett helped build Tangozebra, Europe’s leading digital advertising technology provider (bought by Doubleclick, now part of Google), Artfinder, a site for sharing your passion for art while finding more to see, love and buy, and NSFWCORP, a digital and print journalism startup since acquired by Pando Media.
+James Aylett helped build Tangozebra, which in 2007 was Europe’s leading digital advertising technology provider (bought by Doubleclick, now part of Google); Artfinder, a site for sharing your passion for art while finding more to see, love and buy; and NSFWCORP, a digital and print journalism startup since acquired by Pando Media.
 He is co-founder of /dev/fort, a band camp for web technologists, which has created sites such as Spacelog, The Reading Gym, Earth Lens and Historymesh.
 He has presented to, taught at or consulted for a wide variety of organisations including EMI, Nortel Networks, Channel 4, Diffiniti and The Edinburgh Festival Fringe, and is an active mentor in the UK startup and software development communities.
 James is joined by guest consultants from around the world.
 (If you are interested in working with us, and have your own jetpack, please get in touch.)